schwemmecomics/schwemme-comics/content/comics/124/index.en.md

 The comment "yes, this is a joke about histology" summarises it neatly.
 Tommy is shown as a standup-comedian here, who tells his students something about his area of expertise.

 *There are no jokes about histology.
-Now that i've come up with this one i know why.
+Now that i've come up with this one i know why.*

----